Third Grade Writing Standards

 In third grade, writing becomes a key component of school curriculum.
 Third grade students write more independently than in any previous grade and spend significant blocks of time engaged in writing on their own, as well as in assigned projects.
 Students hone their paragraph writing skills and write multi-paragraph compositions.
-As specified in third grade writing standards, students learn to organize their work using a beginning, middle, and end, focusing on sequence of events.
+As specified by writing standards, 3rd grade writing activities include learning to organize work using a beginning, middle, and end, focusing on sequence of events.
 Students are also taught to use descriptive detail and literary devices, such as dialogue, point of view, and figurative language (metaphors and similes).
 Third-graders continue to expand their knowledge of grammar, spelling, and mechanics, as well as how to evaluate writing and conduct research.

 The following writing standards represent what states* typically specify as third grade benchmarks in writing proficiency: